Genivia/RE-flex/README.md

 - Compatible with Flex to eliminate a learning curve, making a transition to RE/flex frustration-free.
+- Generates reusable source code that is readable by humans.
 - Works with Bison and supports reentrant, bison-bridge, bison-locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison complete symbols.
 - Includes many examples, such as a tokenizer for C/C++ code, a tokenizer for